Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 However, one important problem in this scheme is to determine a suitable size of the grid $G$ so that the sparse feature points are optimally computed.
 Note that to preserve the regularity of the extracted sparse features, it is desirable that the elements of the grid $G$ are close to perfect squares.
 Also, to capture the important features as complete as possible, the elements of $G$ should be small enough.
 Mathematically, the problem can be formulated as follows.

 Denote $w$ as the width of the image $\bar{I}$, $h$ as the height of the image $\bar{I}$, $w'$ as the number of columns in $G$, $h'$ as the number of rows in $G$, $l_{w}$ as the horizontal length of every element of $G$, and $l_{h}$ as the vertical length of every element of $G$.
+See Figure \ref{fig:feature} for a geometric illustration of $l_w$ and $l_h$.
 We further denote $p$ as the percentage of grid edges in $G$ which intersect the segment boundaries $\mathcal{B}$, and $n$ as the desired number of the sparse feature points.
-Given the two inputs $p$ and $n$ which respectively correspond to the desired sparse ratio and the desired number of feature points, to find a suitable grid size of $G$, we aim to minimize the cost function
+Given the two inputs $p$ and $n$, to find a suitable grid size of $G$, we aim to minimize the cost function